Attack Techniques: Phishing via Local Files

 When the user opens the file, a HTML-based credential prompt is displayed, with the attacker hoping that the user won’t notice that the prompt isn’t coming from the legitimate logon provider’s website:

-Notably, because this file is opened locally, the URL refers to a file path on the local computer, and as a consequence the local file:// URL will not have any reputation in anti-phishing services like Windows SmartScreen or Google Safe Browsing.
+Notably, because the HTML file is opened locally, the URL refers to a file path on the local computer, and as a consequence the local file:// URL will not have any reputation in anti-phishing services like Windows SmartScreen or Google Safe Browsing.

 A HTML form within the lure file targets a credential recording endpoint on infrastructure which the attacker has either rented or compromised on a legitimate site: